The running total in SQL can be calculated in several ways. This article will cover two methods: the Joins and the Window functions.

 Here is the result from running the query.

 When you ran this query did you notice how much faster it ran than the one using INNER JOINS?
 I was surprised.
-I know the INNER JOIN operation consume a lot resources as the combinations or rows become large, but I would have thought it would have the same case for the solution using OVER.
+The INNER JOIN operation consume a lot resources as the combinations or rows become large, but I would have thought it would have the same case for the solution using OVER.

 I would encourage you to look at each query’s query plan.
 You’ll start to learn quite a bit about SQL when you start to do this.